matteoturnu/smoothing/README.md

 This repository contains code and trained models for the paper <a href="#">Certified Adversarial Robustness via Randomized Smoothing</a> by [Jeremy Cohen](http://cs.cmu.edu/~jeremiac), Elan Rosenfeld, and [Zico Kolter](http://zicokolter.com).

-Randomized smoothing is the state-of-the-art **provable** adversarial defense in L2 norm (as of February 2019).
+Randomized smoothing is a **provable** adversarial defense in L2 norm which **scales to ImageNet.**
-It's also the only provable adversarial defense that scales to ImageNet.
+It's also SOTA on smaller datasets like CIFAR-10 and SVHN where alternative approaches are viable.

 ## How does it work?